 Tips and Tricks

-The biggest tip I have for making Karak chai milk tea is to use freshly ground cardamom pods.
+My biggest tip for making Karak chai milk tea is to use freshly ground cardamom pods.
 The cardamom balances out the black tea and sweetness from the condensed milk.
 I use my coffee grinder to grind the cardamom pods.
 A spice grinder can be used as well.

 Hungry For More?